Coexistence of insulator-like paramagnon and metallic spin-orbit exciton modes in SrIrO$_3$: Comparison of heterostructure SOE s with the AF insulator

 In Fig.~4(a) of the main text, we illustrate the very different dispersion of the SOE in our series of semimetallic samples when compared to the SOE in the AF insulator Sr$_2$IrO$_4$ \cite{Kim2012,Kim2014Excitonic}.
-Here we explain the physics of this dispersion and the selection of the curve we show from the data of Ref.~\cite{Kim2012}.
+Here we explain the extraction of the curve we show in Fig.~4(a) from the data of Ref.~\cite{Kim2012}.
 For transition-metal ions in a cubic environment, the six $t_{2g}$ orbitals lie below the four $e_g$ ones.
 A strong spin-orbit coupling splits the $t_{2g}$ manifold into $J = 1/2$ and 3/2 multiplets, as shown in Fig.~\ref{fig:tetragonal}, and the SOE is the excitation corresponding to $d$-$d$ transitions between these multiplets.
-A tetragonal distortion of the IrO$_6$ octahedra splits the $J = 3/2$ manifold into two Kramers doublets with energetic separation $\Delta_{T}$, which correspond to the $j_z = \pm 1/2$ and $j_z = \pm 3/2$ states [Fig.~\ref{fig:tetragonal}].
+A tetragonal distortion of the IrO$_6$ octahedra splits the $J = 3/2$ manifold into two Kramers doublets with energetic separation $\Delta_{T}$, which correspond to the $j_z = \pm 1/2$ and $j_z = \pm 3/2$ states (Fig.~\ref{fig:tetragonal}).

 In bulk Sr$_2$IrO$_4$, $\Delta_{T} \simeq 140$ meV and the two branches are located around 550 meV and 700 meV.
 The 550 meV branch has stronger intensity at near-normal incidence and the 700 meV branch at near-grazing incidence \cite{Kim2014Excitonic}.
 Because our Ir $L_3$-edge RIXS data were obtained near grazing incidence, we compare our result with the high-energy branch of the SOE in Sr$_2$IrO$_4$, taking from Fig.~4(a) of Ref.~\cite{Kim2012} the dispersion of the mode we depict in Fig.~4(a) of the main text.
 In contrast to Sr$_2$IrO$_4$, where the SOE is sufficiently sharp that the two branches are resolved clearly, the significantly higher linewidth in \SIO~means that $\Delta_{T}$ is not resolved, and hence it contributes further to the appearance of a very broad SOE.
-We remark that $\Delta_{T}$ in Sr$_2$IrO$_4$ has some dependence on the degree of octahedral rotations present in the tetragonal structure, and hence could be different in heterostructured samples; it is also not guaranteed to be constant across our heterostructures, which may have a role in the $m$-dependence visible in Fig.~4(c) of the main text.
-Thus more detailed studies of other bulk perovskite iridates and heterostructures would be helpful in elucidating the role of $\Delta_{T}$ in the SOE dynamics of iridate materials.